tiffanydinhh/The-EN-chive/README.md

 * Compatibility across various devices
 * Implement animations and elements to make website more engaging
 * Keep the website updated with latest album releases
+* Functional about page where users can submit information

 ## Prerequisites
 Make sure you have the following installed: